Rosalie Community Kindergarten and Preschool: History

 The Rosalie Community Kindergarten and Preschool is a two-storey timber building that was built in 1935 for the Crèche and Kindergarten Association to the design of Arnold Edward Brooks.

 The development of kindergartens was an outcome of a movement that developed in the Western world in the late 19th century in response to new knowledge about the role of diet, hygiene and exercise in the health of children.
 The Infant Welfare movement in Australia began around 1904 and aimed both to improve the health of children and to educate their mothers.

 In the early 20th century, approaches to running a household and bringing up children became more "scientific" and this was reflected in the design of buildings, domestic science classes in schools and specialized training for early childhood teachers.
-The new direction in rearing children was towards active play and planned nutrition within a light, clean and airy environment, a very different approach to the structures of a Victorian childhood.
+The new direction in rearing children was towards active play and planned nutrition within a light, clean and airy environment, a very different approach to the structures of a Victorian-era childhood.

 The Crèche and Kindergarten Association of Queensland was formed in 1907 as a function of the Institute of Social Services in Fortitude Valley.
 A second branch was established in January 1911 and was called the Ithaca Crèche and Kindergarten.
 They cared for babies and children up to five years of age in two cottages at Herbert Street, Rosalie (now Paddington).
 The earliest childcare building in Brisbane, probably in Queensland, was Paddington Kindergarten, which was built in Charlotte Street in 1916 and included a crèche from 1917.
 The Ithaca crèche then closed, but the kindergarten remained in operation after lobbying by parents.

 In 1922 the Maternity Act provided for the establishment of maternity hospitals and baby clinics in Queensland to improve the health of mothers and children.
 This was a Labor government initiative as fostering a healthy population and boosting the birthrate was thought to be essential to the development of the state.
 Funds from the proceeds of the Golden Casket Lottery were used to implement this.
 The Golden Casket lottery was introduced in 1916, initially to assist the Australian Soldiers' Repatriation Fund and Anzac Cottages Scheme.
 In 1920, the operation of the lottery was taken over by the Queensland Government and the main recipient of proceeds became the Motherhood, Child Welfare and Hospital Fund.